SCU-CSEN346/Chain-of-Exemplar/README.md

 - [x] Set up conda environment + documenting setup locally
 - [x] Working on getting baseline to work on HPC
 - [x] Model description in Group ReadMe
-- [x] Wrote Automatic Multiple Choice Question Generation (2.1) and Self-Consistency (2.3) subsections in Related Works section in paper
+- [x] Wrote Automatic Multiple Choice Question Generation (2.1) and Self-Consistency (2.4) subsections in Related Works section in paper

 ### KAJAL - 33.3%:
+- [x] First commit + Push of main papers github to this repo
-- [x] complete
+- [x] Not using HPC, setup done locally
+- [x] Completed the Abstract, Introduction, Chain-of-Thought Reasoning (2.3), and Multimodal Learning for Educational NLP (2.5) subsections in the Related Work section in the overleaf document.